All Episodes

 I think they will want to go on all the way through June 7th and California, and it's their right to do so at that point.

-I'm not so sure if that's in the best interest of the party, but we'll we'll see what the final numbers are after tonight.
+I'm not so sure if that's in the best interest of the party, but we'll see what the final numbers are after tonight.

 We have two races next week, so people can stay in and see what that turns out to be.

-You know, the question is, is he able now to transfer Wisconsin over to Indiana after six big Trump victories in New York and in the five states that we had last week?
+Certainly, Ted Cruz, who did very well in Wisconsin, you know, the question is, is he able now to transfer Wisconsin over to Indiana after six big Trump victories in New York and in the five states that we had last week?

 So we have to see.

-At the end of the day, in the Republican side, it's supposed to be the same team.
+In spite of the fact that it naturally creates competition, and competition often becomes personal, at the end of the day, in the Republican side, it's supposed to be the same team.

-It's sort of like they're all trying out to be the quarterback of the team, but it's most people don't see it that way, especially when they're involved in a race like this.
+It's sort of like they're all trying out to be the quarterback of the team, but most people don't see it that way, especially when they're involved in a race like this.

 And I guess my fear is knowing and watching and paying attention, now I can interpret the Democratic race two ways.